 • Best for: Multi-layer tear-offs and small commercial roofs

-The 30-yard bin keeps larger tear-offs moving with one haul-out so crews demobilize faster.
+The 30-yard bin handles larger tear-offs so crews can demobilize without a second haul-out delay.

 Asphalt Shingle Weight and Tonnage Planning